 Then, we take this love and pour it out on our husbands, our children, our friends, and neighbors, the sick, the dying, the poor, the needy.
 We become Christ’s hands and feet because we have sought God in everything, and we are intimately entwined within His arms.
 We are so wrapped up in Him that our lives are a beautiful reflection of redemption.
 Intentional By Grace is here to see sinners come to know God in grace and mercy and freedom.

-We are excited to be taking this journey with you.
-We desire for Intentional By Grace to be a place where women come to be reminded of the Gospel, to receive a fresh dose of grace, and to be equipped with practical ways to live life intentionally by grace every day.
-We want this site to be an oasis of practical, how-to information embellished with personal stories and experience.
+I am excited to be taking this journey with you.
+I desire for Intentional By Grace to be a place where women come to be reminded of the Gospel, to receive a fresh dose of grace, and to be equipped with practical ways to live life intentionally by grace every day.
+I want this site to be an oasis of practical, how-to information embellished with personal stories and experience.

 What Others Are Saying About Intentional By Grace

 Intentional By Grace is one of my few “must-read” blogs.
 I always leave the site feeling encouraged and refreshed.
-From the devotionals, to the challenges, to the every day practical helps, every aspect of the site is wonderful and always so timely. ~Mindy from The Purposed Heart
+From the devotionals, to the challenges, to the every day practical helps, every aspect of the site is wonderful and always so timely. ~Mindy from Creating Naturally

 A blog written by a dear friend’s wife (who is becoming a dear friend to me because of her godly wisdom.)
 Definitely worth checking out.
 Her desire to LIVE BIBLICALLY in the roles we have been given as women, mothers and wives has been a great source of encouragement for me. ~Jerilyn W.